gcatanese/Bello/README.md

 ## Problem: where is my cookie?

-In the Chatbots world user traffic goes via the selected platform (DialogFlow, Chatfuel, Facebook, Telegram, MS Teams, ...) therefore the traditional load balancer model is no longer effective: users cannot be tracked with cookies or IP addresses, devices no longer provide the information you might need.
+In the Chatbots world user traffic goes via the selected platform (DialogFlow, Chatfuel, Facebook, Telegram, MS Teams, etc..) therefore the traditional load balancer model is no longer effective: users cannot be tracked with cookies or IP addresses, devices no longer provide the information you might need.

 ![Alt text](wiki/BT.png?raw=true "Title")